Intervention Overview

 Equal Dignity and Purity for All

-Ohta Kyoji, Chief Curator of the Human Rights Museum in Osaka, Japan, in a personal conversation with Lindner (7th February 2005), highlighted how the idea of impurity and pollution is often linked to discrimination.
-In many parts of the world, people who are doing "cleaning" work, even if it is "spiritual cleaning" (certain types of entertainment), are perceived as being "polluted" by the "dirt" they clean away and they are then excluded from society.
+Ohta Kyoji, Chief Curator of the Human Rights Museum in Osaka, Japan, in a personal conversation with Lindner (7th February 2005), explained how the idea of impurity and pollution is often linked to discrimination.
+In many parts of the world, people who are doing "cleaning" work, also if it is "spiritual cleaning" (certain types of entertainment), are perceived as being "polluted" by the "dirt" they clean away and they are then excluded from society.

 Creativity Through Equal Dignity

 People often ask whether it is "useful" to engage in a vision of equal dignity for all.
 Our response is that indeed, it is "useful."
-People who feel respected, who feel that they are treated in a dignified way, in a way that reflects a vision of equal dignity for all, feel more inclined to cooperate and unfold and offer their creativity in a cooperative spirit.
+People who feel respected, who feel that they are treated in a dignified way, in a way that reflects a vision of equal dignity for all, feel more inclined to cooperate and offer their creativity in a cooperative spirit.
 People who feel humiliated are not motivated to cooperate with the humiliator.
 Under pressure, they will only offer a "minimum."
 Thus, in the case of a school or company, or any other social context, it is not "useful" to engage in humiliating pupils, or employees, or fellow human beings.
 Humiliated people might ponder as to how to invest their creativity in opposing the humiliator, rather than cooperating with him or her.

 Projects Addressing Special Areas